Austin-Elguea/Paint-GUI/Ideas.md

 # Some ideas for my Paint application:

-- Background color changer i.e such as a drop down box with 10 or so colors to choose from *FINISHED*

 - More shapes to draw

 - Textbox ?
 Adding text to the paint surface